-- 7.1.
+- 8.1.
 Where an Employee wishes to make changes to their hours, patterns of work, regular duties or location to assist them to mitigate the impacts of family violence on their employment, they should first discuss these changes with their manager, any Family Violence contact within the workplace and/or local Human Resource or People and Culture Unit (or equivalent).
-The Employer will approve any reasonable request. - 7.2.
-Requests for flexible working arrangements should be made in accordance with the Flexible Work Arrangements common policy.
-The Employer will approve any reasonable request from an Employee for flexible working arrangements where the Employee is experiencing family violence. - 7.3.
+The Employer will approve any reasonable request. - 8.2.
+Requests for flexible working arrangements should be made in accordance with the Flexible Work Arrangements Specific Circumstances common policy.
+The Employer will approve any reasonable request from an Employee for flexible working arrangements where the Employee is experiencing family violence. - 8.3.
 Changes to contact details to avoid harassing contact (including phone numbers, email addresses and work location) may be available to Employees who are experiencing family violence.
 The Employer will accommodate all reasonable requests.

-8. Evidence requirements
+9. Evidence requirements

-- 8.1.
+- 9.1.
 The Employer may require that the Employee provide relevant documentary evidence to substantiate their entitlement to family violence leave on a given day for any duration.
-Relevant documentary evidence may include documents issued by the Police, Courts, registered health practitioners, such as a doctor or counsellor, family violence support service, district nurse, maternal and health care nurse or a lawyer.
-In the absence of other documentary evidence, the Employer will accept a signed statutory declaration as evidence. - 8.2.
-The Employer will consider each case on its merits and with appropriate sensitivity.
-As a general guide, where requested by the Employer, relevant documentary evidence should: - 8.2.1. substantiate the Employee's entitlement to take leave for a reason covered by clause 52 of the Agreement; - 8.2.2. detail the days, day or part day hours of the absence or expected absence; and - 8.2.3. be provided for each individual absence or series of absences.

-- 8.3.
-The Employee may continue to access other forms of leave, including accrued personal/carer's leave entitlements, subject to the relevant notice and evidentiary requirements applicable to those entitlements, to assist the Employee to manage ongoing physical and/or mental health concerns, due to experiencing family violence. - 8.4.
+Relevant documentary evidence may include a signed statutory declaration, documents issued by the Police, Courts, registered health practitioners, such as a doctor or counsellor, family violence support service, district nurse, maternal and health care nurse or a lawyer. - 9.2.
+Types of appropriate evidence referred to in section 9.1 above, are not limited to the listed examples and an Employee is not required to provide extensive detail as to the circumstances which give rise to the need for leave. - 9.3.
+The Employer will consider each case on its merits and with appropriate sensitivity and with consideration of the Employee's safety and the circumstances of each case.
+As a general guide, where requested by the Employer, relevant documentary evidence should: - 9.3.1. substantiate the Employee's entitlement to take leave for a reason covered by clause 59 of the Agreement, in that the Employee needs or needed to do something to deal with the impact of family and domestic violence: - 9.3.2. demonstrate that the Employee was required to absent themselves from the workplace, or it would have been impractical for them to do the thing outside work hours: - 9.3.3. detail the days, day or part day hours of the absence or expected absence; and - 9.3.4. be provided for each individual absence or series of absences. - 9.4.
+Noting sections 9.1 and 9.2 above, the Employer in making a request for relevant documentary evidence will ensure that the evidence to be provided by the Employee is not unreasonable or overly onerous on the Employee. - 9.5.
+The Employee may continue to access other forms of leave, including accrued personal/carer's leave entitlements, subject to the relevant notice and evidentiary requirements applicable to those entitlements, to assist the Employee to manage ongoing physical and/or mental health concerns, due to experiencing family violence. - 9.6.
 The Employer should maintain regular contact with the affected Employee to ensure appropriate workplace supports are provided to the Employee, discuss notice and evidence requirements (where required by the Employer) and to review and adjust these measures to suit the circumstances.

-9. Privacy of personal information
+10. Privacy of personal information